maboa/MDN/live-streaming.md

 Streaming technology is not used exclusively for live streams.
 It can also be used instead of the traditional progressive download method for Audio and Video on demand:

-There are a couple of advantages :
+There are several of advantages :

 - Latency is generally lower so media will start playing more quickly
-- Adaptive streaming allows better experiences on a variety of devices
+- Adaptive streaming makes for better experiences on a variety of devices
+- Media is downloaded just in time which makes bandwidth use more efficient